 We have modified the inventory of primary cases established by Rastier (the essentials can be found in Rastier, 1997, p. xv).
 We are distinguishing the temporal locative from the spatial locative by using different abbreviations (both of which were labelled (LOC) by Rastier).
 We are adding the assumptive, the malefactive, the classitive (for set relations, as in [dog] \rightarrow (CLAS) \rightarrow [mammal]) and the partitive (for mereological relations, as in [word] \rightarrow (PART) \rightarrow [sentence]).
 We should mention that the summary diagram at the end of each chapter of our book is a kind of semantic graph: in it, we use the classitive case (for classification, represented by horizontal arrows), the partitive case (for breaking things down, represented by vertical arrows) and a case that encompasses the other relations (these relations are represented by boldface lines with no arrows).
 Note also that the typology of cases developed for textual analysis, which is primarily focused on narrative functions, is inadequate for analyzing images.
 In particular, we will need to have cases relating to color (blue, white, red, etc.), texture (smooth, rough, sticky, etc.), and materials (wood, glass, metal, stone, etc.), and the specific spatial locative cases (in front, behind, above, next to, on, etc.).
-Since we are describing the semantic plane, we must be careful in image analysis not to confuse signifiers with semes that evoke perception.
-The colors we are talking about are thematized colors, not the colors of the signifier.
+Since we are describing the semantic plane, we must be careful in image analysis not to confuse signifier.
 For example, the color seme /transparent/, which is in the signified 'drinking glass' in a painting by Magritte, is produced using a complex, organized blend of signifiers: white, gray and black brush strokes.